Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Formation of Trapped Surfaces

 in Minkowski space, then for $\epsilon$ sufficiently small, if the data on $H_0$ satisfy (\ref{trappedreg}), (\ref{trappedsurfaceineq1}) and (\ref{trappedsurfaceineq2}), then there exists a unique spacetime $(\mathcal M,g)$ endowed with a double null foliation $u$, $\ub$ and solves the characteristic initial value problem for the vacuum Einstein equations in the region $0\leq u\leq 1$, $0\leq \ub\leq\epsilon$.
 Moreover, $H_0\cap\{0\leq \ub\leq\epsilon\}$ does not contain a trapped surface and $S_{1,\epsilon}$ is a trapped surface. \end{corollary}

 We now begin the proof of Theorem \ref{trappedsurface}.
-We need the following series of Propositions.
+We need the following series of propositions.
 First, it is easy to see using the null structure equations and Bianchi equations on $H_0$ that the assumptions for Theorem \ref{rdthmv2} are satisfied. \begin{proposition} Given the assumptions for Theorem \ref{trappedsurface}, the initial data satisfy the assumptions of Theorem \ref{rdthmv2}.
-Therefore, using the conclusion of Theorem \ref{rdthmv2}, a unique spacetime $(\mathcal M,g)$ endowed with a double null foliation $u$, $\ub$ and solves the characteristic initial value problem for the vacuum Einstein equations in the region $0\leq u\leq u_*$, $0\leq \ub\leq\epsilon$.
+Therefore, using the conclusion of Theorem \ref{rdthmv2}, there exists a unique spacetime $(\mathcal M,g)$that solves the characteristic initial value problem for the vacuum Einstein equations in the region $0\leq u\leq u_*$, $0\leq \ub\leq\epsilon$.
 Moreover, all the estimates in Theorem \ref{aprioriestimates} hold. \end{proposition} \begin{proof} Since the initial data on $\Hb_0$ is smooth, there exists $c$ and $C$ such that

 By (\ref{trappedreg}), $\chih$ satisfies the bounds in the assumptions of Theorem \ref{rdthmv2}.
 By the null structure equations and the Bianchi equations, for $\epsilon$ sufficiently, all the norms for the initial data on $H_0$ in the assumptions of Theorem \ref{rdthmv2} are controlled by a constant independent of $\epsilon$. \end{proof} We now use the a priori estimates derived in Theorem \ref{aprioriestimates} together with (\ref{trappedsurfaceineq1}) and (\ref{trappedsurfaceineq2}) to show that the initial data do not contain a trapped surface and that a trapped surface is formed dynamically.
 We first show that there are no trapped surfaces on $H_0$: \begin{proposition} There exists $\epsilon$ sufficiently small such that for all $\vartheta$,